 BBFC Uncut: Special Treatment for LaserDisc

 Later in 1992, Pioneer submitted a widescreen print of the R-rated American version of Terminator 2 to the BBFC, which contained none of the edits they had made for the UK releases.
-BBFC policy at the time claimed to not allow cut- and uncut
+BBFC policy at the time claimed to not allow cut- and

-versions of the same film to be available to British consumers at the same time, fearing that consumers would simply seek out the uncut version of a film and thus render a censored version superfluous.
-There were times that this rule was randomly
+uncut versions of the same film to be available to British consumers at the same time, fearing that consumers would simply seek out the uncut version of a film and thus render a censored version superfluous.
+There were times that this rule was

 In August of 1992, the BBFC allowed the uncut version of Die Hard 2 to be released on VHS in widescreen with an 18 rating, despite only permitting the full screen VHS version to be released cut with a 15 rating two years before.
-The reasons for
+The reasons

-officially by the BBFC.
+been classified officially by the BBFC.

 BBFC Cuts Restored: No Special Treatment for the Special Edition

-As with his 1986 film Aliens , James Cameron prepared a special edition of Terminator 2 for home video, which was
+As with his 1986 film Aliens , James Cameron prepared a special edition of Terminator 2 for home video,

-implemented, resulting in 17 seconds of footage being removed.
+VHS version be implemented, resulting in 17 seconds of footage being removed.
 A 22 second scene showing John Connor and Miles Dyson in the Cyberdyne vault was also curiously omitted from the film, but not due to censorship reasons.

 BBFC Cuts Terminated